racket/rhombus/shrubbery/0000-shrubbery.md

 reach an arbitrary amount of identation within a constrained textual width.
 Counting the `\` itself is consistent with ignoring `\` when it appears within a line, so grouping stays the same whether there's a newline or the continue line immediately after `\`.
+The whitespace role of `\` also means that spaces can be turned into `\` to “harden” code for transfer via media (such as email) that might mangle consecutive spaces.

 The `#{....}` escape to S-expressions bridges to Racket identifiers.
 For example, `#{exact-integer?}` would be an identifier with `-` and